akebu6/INTRODUCTION/README.md

 ### About Me:
 - I'm a 3rd year Software Enigineering Student
+- Currently participating in Google Summer of Code 2022 with Catrobat International
 - Interested in Android App and Web Development
 - An Open Source enthusiast looking for projects to contribute to
 - I love writing and you can find some of my articles on my [hashnode profile](https://akebu6.hashnode.dev/)